AFI (A Fire Inside) are an American alternative rock band, formed in 1991. Originally formed as a Hardcore Punk

 " was stated to be a "straightforward rock record" by the band, with a focus on catchy, more upbeat songs.
 However, it caused some alarm

 due to percieved abandonment of their hardcore roots.
-Their most album "Burials" continues that merger of styles, featuring a dark, operatic feel to most of the songs.
+Their most recent album "Burials" continues that merger of styles, featuring a dark, operatic feel to most of the songs.

 side project, Blaqk Audio.